reergymerej/learn-mocha/README.md

 Add `test/test.js` to your project.
 This is [where Mocha looks for tests](http://visionmedia.github.io/mocha/#best-practices) by default.

-Now, running this from the console will execute the test cases in `test/test.js`.
+Now, running this from the console will execute the test cases in `./test`.

     npm test

+If no file is specified when calling mocha, all *.js files in the ./test directory will be run.
+You can make it search recursively through the test dir with `--recursive`.

 This executes the "test" defined in [package.json's "scripts"](https://www.npmjs.org/doc/misc/npm-scripts.html).